 Albert Einstein

-No matter which type of elevator pitch you choose, it is imperative that remember that all good pitches must be memorable and tailored to your audience.
+Whichever elevator pitch you decide to use, remember that all good pitches must be memorable and tailored to your audience.

-Formulating a remarkable elevator statement can facilitate you in drawing in investors and locking in agreements with customers - if performed properly!
+Crafting a memorable elevator statement can help you attract investors and close deals with customers – if done right.

 Elevator pitch examples for students